Regulatory aspects of SWaP

 Provide visibility at all times

 In order to provide accurate information on these parameters, the drone must have an onboard GPS receiver and barometric sensor.
-There is currently no single standard for the broadcasting of this information, but current technologies include ADS-B (Automatic Dependent Surveillance–Broadcast) and FLARM.
-A transmitter that is compliant with one or more of these methods is therefore also an essential onboard component.
+There is currently no single standard for the broadcasting of this information, but current technologies include ADS-B (Automatic Dependent Surveillance-Broadcast) and FLARM.
+A transmitter that is compliant with one or more of these methods or or remote ID is required on top of the standard drone communication methods.
+It is therefore an essential onboard component.

 Detecting cooperative aircraft